 The final solutions to the presented challenges will be presented as proposals for experiments that could be conducted by the involved organizations.
 As such students will pitch a strategic plan for applying digital transformation in a chosen organization.

-The summer school will be organised by the University of Ljubljana.
+The summer school will be organised by EIT Digital and the University of Ljubljana.
 Cases will be provided by the cities of Ljubljana, and potentially another city in a neighbouring country.

 We welcome all qualified participants interested in digital innovation and entrepreneurship: Business professionals, bachelor’s degree students, master’s degree students, and doctoral students from any university and industry.